-For the simplicity of exposition, we will only consider events with two possible outcomes, state 1 and state 2 in remaining part of the paper.
-We will apply some simple calculations to illustrate the properties of the value of judgment and the measure of bias.
-First, we will assume the reference state is the equilibrium state, which is assumed to be {0.55, 0.45}.
+We will perform some simple calculations to illustrate the properties of the value of judgment and the measure of bias.
+For the simplicity of exposition, we will only consider events with two possible outcomes, state 1 and state 2, in the remaining part of the paper.
+Intuitively, we can think state 1 as the up market and state 2 as the down market.
+First, we will assume the reference state is the equilibrium state, which is set to be {0.55, 0.45}.
+This means that it is more likely for the market to be up than down.
 We begin with the calculation of the value of a judgment that is the same as the equilibrium state.
 From (3), the value of the judgment that agrees with the equilibrium state is